Filing a Divorce in Chiang Mai Thailand

 Prenuptial Agreement

-If you are considering getting a divorce in Thailand, you may be wondering if a prenuptial agreement is necessary.
+If you are considering getting a divorce in Thailand, you may be wondering if a prenuptial agreement Thailand is necessary.
 This legal document is designed to help you avoid arguments about property and other assets in case of divorce.
-It also helps show who is entitled to manage certain properties during the marriage.
+It also helps show who is entitled to manage certain properties during the Thailand marriage.
 Prenuptial agreements in Thailand may also allow one party to manage certain joint assets, a provision referred to in section 1476 of Thailand’s Civil and Commercial Code.

 Petitioner’s Custodial Rights